odin-lang/odin-lang.org/content/docs/overview.md

 `C:\Windows\notepad.exe`
 ```

-The length of a string can be found using the built-in `len` proc:
+Find the length of a string using the built-in `len` proc:

 ```odin
 len("Foo")
 len(some_string)